Ready Room Operational Manual

 Any inspection team user except an Observer or Restricted SME can mark a task in the Inspector Review column as Complete.
 Inspection team members should do this only when Inspectors are not viewing documents via the Ready Room Inspector portal (for example, when inspectors insist on reviewing paper documents).
 Open the request and toggle the Complete button in the upper right-hand corner to the “on” position.

-To reduce clutter, completed requests can be hidden by toggling the Complete checkbox at the top of the column.
+To reduce clutter, completed requests can be filtered out of sight.

 Deleting Requests